viblo/pymunk/docs/src/overview.rst

 * Call the Space.step function several times with smaller dt instead of only one time but with a bigger dt.
 (See the docs of `Space.step`)

 * If you use a Motor joint, make sure to set its max force.
-Otherwise its power will be near infinite.
+Otherwise, its power will be near infinite.

 * Double check that the center of gravity is at a reasonable point for all